My Cookie Journey

 Instructions

-• Weigh or measure into a bowl the flour, baking powder, salt, cardamom, cinnamon, and set aside.
-I run a whisk through the dry ingredients to blend.
-Zest and juice one orange, there should be enough for 2 tablespoon of each depending on the size of the orange.
-Weigh or measure the powdered sugar and set that aside.
+• Weigh or measure the flour, baking powder, salt, cardamom, and cinnamon into a bowl and whisk to combine.
+Zest and juice 1 to 2 oranges to yield 2 tablespoons of each.
+Weigh or measure the powdered sugar and set aside.

-• In a stand or handheld mixer, add the butter and mix till light and fluffy.
-Turn the mixer to low and gradually add the powdered sugar and incorporate.
-Add the orange juice and zest and blend through.
-I turn the mixer off and scrape down the sides.
-Turn the mixer on a low speed and add the flour mixture until incorporated into the butter, powdered sugar, and orange wet ingredients.
+• In a stand or handheld mixer, beat the butter until light and fluffy.
+Reduce the speed to low and gradually add the powdered sugar, mix for 3 minutes.
+Add the orange juice and zest and mix until combined.
+Turn off the mixer and scrape down the sides of the bowl.
+With the mixer on low, add the flour mixture and mix until just incorporated.

-• Preheat the oven to 350°F (175°C or 180°C) - Take one log out of the refrigerator and unwrap the plastic wrap from the cookie dough log.
-Slice the log and place the disk shapes onto a cookie sheet lined with parchment paper.
-I got 13 to 15 cookies from one cookie dough log, which filled up one cookie sheet.
-Bake for 11-13 minutes, checking the bottom for a nice light brown.
-Leave on the cookie pan for a minute before moving to a cooling rack.
-Do the same thing for the 2nd log.
+• Preheat the oven to 350°F (175°C or 180°C).
+Remove one log from the refrigerator and unwrap the plastic.
+Slice the log into disks and place them on a parchment-lined cookie sheet.
+I typically get 13 to 15 cookies per log, which fills one sheet.
+Bake for 11–13 minutes, checking the bottoms for a light golden brown.
+Let the cookies rest on the pan for 1 minute before transferring to a cooling rack.
+Repeat with the second log.

 Share this recipe